 Some of these questions are more critical than others.
-For example, people get very excited if they enter a market without competitors, however, you really need to check A simple guide to personal loans, because if no one is making money in this market already, how easy is it going to be for you to make money?
+For example, people get very excited if they enter a market without competitors, however, you really need to check, because if no one is making money in this market already, how easy is it going to be for you to make money?

 So how do you do competitor analysis?